jlinoff/readlink/README.md

 # readlink
 Python port of readlink with the -f option for use on Mac OS X.

-This is a complete rewrite of the linux version of readlink-8.4 in Python because I really missed the `-f` option.
+This is a complete rewrite of the linux version of readlink-8.4 in Python because I really missed the `-f` and `-m` options.
 It has a `.py` extension to distinguish it from the BSD version of readlink that is shipped by default.

 It is very simple to use.
 Here are some examples.